Best Places to Get Irish Food in San Francisco

 The Kezar Pub is a classic Irish pub located in San Francisco’s Haight-Ashbury neighborhood.
 With its cozy atmosphere, friendly staff, and delicious food and drink, it’s a great spot to grab a delicious meal.
 It is also a popular gathering spot for sports fans, with multiple big-screen TVs showing everything from soccer and rugby to American football and baseball.

 Kezar Pub offers some quintessential Irish Pub fare like Shepherd’s Pie, Bangers & Mash and Fish & Chips, however they have a full menu of the most amazing bar food imaginable like Chicken Cordon Bleu Balls, Fried Pickles and Loaded Potato Skins.
-However our favorite thing to eat at Kezar Pub will always be their crispy-fried, perfectly-sauced Buffalo Wings.
+However one of my favorite thing to eat at Kezar Pub will always be their amazing Buffalo Wings.

 The Kezar Pub